adamoshen/prismr/README.md

 While this manually-edited highlight theme worked well for PDF output, it did not work so well for HTML output.
-To use this custom highlight theme with RMarkdown in RStudio, I had to "trick" RMarkdown/Pandoc into thinking that I was using a custom template file (despite using one that was identical to the default template).
-It was in this manner that Pandoc was able to accept the custom highlight theme.
-However, in doing so, MathJax ends up getting disabled when trying to create self-contained HTML output.
+To use this custom highlight theme with RMarkdown in RStudio, I had to "trick" RMarkdown/Pandoc into thinking that I was using a custom template file, despite using one that was identical to the default template.
+It was in this manner that RMarkdown was able to accept the custom highlight theme and pass it to Pandoc.
+However, in doing so, MathJax ended up getting disabled when trying to create self-contained HTML output.

 After playing around a bit with blogdown, Hugo, and highlightJS on my personal website, I was impressed with how beautiful things could be when Skylighting